sell long-term care insurance

 The Senior Population Is Growing

 The U.S. population is graying.
-According to the U.S. Census Bureau, there were nearly 56 million people aged 65 or older in the U.S. in 2021.
-That’s 16.8% of the total population, or about one in six people.
+According to the Pew Research Center, there are approximately 62 million people aged 65 or older in the U.S. as of 2024.
+That’s 18% of the total population, or about one in six people.
 This number keeps growing.
 The U.S. Census Bureau says that approximately 10,000 people turn 65 every single day.
 There are 73 million Baby Boomers, and by 2030, all of them will be 65 or older.

 The aging population has significant ramifications for society.
 According to research available from the National Library of Medicine, the increased need of age-related procedures and treatments is pushing up the cost of health care services in general and long-term care in particular.